igor-muram/NeuralNetworks/README.md

 # Neural Networks
-Solving various problems using machine learning and neural networks.
+Solving various problems using machine learning and neural networks in Python.